 Weatherize your home for winter – Fall is a good time to check all weather stripping in your home – fill in gaps and cracks, use caulking where necessary and install door sweeps.
 The better you weatherize now, the more energy you’ll save when it gets cold outside!

 Take our free home energy assessment – Compare your energy use to similar homes in your area and see what you can do to save more energy and lower your monthly bill.
 Complete a free HomeCheck® Online assessment to get a personalized breakdown of your energy use.
-Plus, Iowa and Illinois customers can receive a free kit with energy efficiency products to use!

 As the temperatures fluctuate day-to-day throughout the fall, you might even need some energy efficiency tips for summer or winter!